 We welcomed in the chaos that ensued.
 We added a co-sleeper to our marital bed and baby mommy and me were transformed magically and instantly into Parents.
 (Capital “p”.)
 Our little boy defined all of our goals and aspirations.
 I had a hard time returning to work the week after he was born.
 We had decided that mom would get to stay at home with the baby as much as possible.
 We entered into a typical father/mother/child agreement: I would work to provide for the loving home and we would put the priority on mom’s time with the baby.
 That was our plan.
 I agreed to join as a 50/50 parent and to do my part as a provider.

 It was not easy to leave every day for my job.
 I wanted to stay in bed.
 I wanted to stay home and smother my son in kisses and nap and laugh and lose the outside world within the bliss.
 But, “Hi ho, hi ho, it’s off to work I go,” was the plan.
 And we began to get our groove back as a couple.
 Focused on our child and our joy as parents, but we shared our bliss easily with one another.
 We were closer and more loving than ever.
-We allowed the grace of our first-born child to burn away all our complaints and frustrations.
+We allowed the grace of our firstborn child to burn away all our complaints and frustrations.

 We loved our parenting role so much we decided to take a chance at having another child.
 And just as the planes crashed into the World Trade Center we were called in for medical consultation about complications with the new child in gestation.
 Even as the economy was crashing down, my self-employment fantasies were smothered as all of my clients froze 100% of the work-in-progress.
-We had some money in the bank, some inheritance, but our income dropped to zero just as we were struggling with a weekly medical exam to determine the viability of our coming 2nd child.
+We had some money in the bank, and some inheritance, but our income dropped to zero just as we were struggling with a weekly medical exam to determine the viability of our coming 2nd child.

-Through some amazing struggles, my wife’s body was able to adapt to the prenatal challenges and we welcomed a baby girl into the post-9-11 freaked out world.
-We kept our heads down, focused on the new baby, and again found ways to turn towards each other in the crisis.
+Through some amazing struggles, my wife’s body was able to adapt to the prenatal challenges and we welcomed a baby girl into the post-9-11 freaked-out world.
+We kept our heads down, focused on the new baby, and again found ways to turn toward each other in the crisis.
 Us against the world.
 And now we’d just increased our numbers.
 We were blessed with “one of each.”
 We had done it.
 And the doctors advised us not to try for a 3rd as the medical complications would worsen with each attempt.
 Our family unit would top out at 4.
 We entered a period of nervous bliss, of man-to-man parenting, and the magical mystery tour that is watching siblings begin to notice and interact with each other.
 All systems seemed OKAY.

 The Long Summer